rypervenche/shyL/IDEAS.md

     computing.

 - Language
-  - Language should have a fairly extensive standard library, to cover most use-cases
+  - Language should have a fairly extensive standard library, to cover most use-cases.
   - Do NOT encourage practices a la Node.JS + NPM (example: `is-odd`), etc.
   - Distributed with build tooling.